Multitude P.L.C.: The Extraordinary General Meeting Of Shareholders Decided On The Approval Of The Final Accounts And Discharging The Members Of The B...

-(MENAFN- GlobeNewsWire - Nasdaq) Multitude P.L.C.: The Extraordinary General Meeting of shareholders Decided on the Approval of the Final Accounts and Discharging the Members of the Board of Directors and the Chief Executive Officer from Liability
+Multitude P.L.C.: The Extraordinary General Meeting of Shareholders Decided on the Approval of the Final Accounts and Discharging the Members of the Board of Directors and the Chief Executive Officer from Liability

 Gzira, 23 October 2024 – The Extraordinary General Meeting of Shareholders (“Meeting”) of Multitude P.L.C., a listed European FinTech company, offering digital lending and online banking services to consumers, small and medium-sized businesses, and other FinTechs (WKN: A40G1Q, ISIN: MT0002810100) (“Multitude” or“Company”), has today resolved to adopt and approve the Company's final accounts including the financial statements and the Board of Directors' report for the period for which financial statements had not yet been presented at the Shareholders' General Meeting, i.e., for the period running from 1 January 2024 to 30 June 2024.